-Introducing solid foods into your baby’s diet can come with a whole lot of questions and concerns because it’s a big step!
-Hopefully this information will help guide you through this exciting time!
+Introducing solid foods into your baby’s diet can raise a lot of questions and concerns because it’s a big step!
+Hopefully this information will help to guide you through this exciting process!

 When can my baby begin eating solid foods?